 Ph.D.
 Students, Psychology and Women’s Studies

-The Community Language Advocacy Program (CLAP) is a mentorship program that will support Arabic-speaking first-generation immigrant and refugee youth in Wayne County.
+The Language Advocacy Program (LAP) is a mentorship program that will support Arabic-speaking first-generation immigrant and refugee youth in Wayne County.
 Students from immigrant and refugee backgrounds face several barriers, including barriers to communicating with English-speakers to completion of secondary and post-secondary education.
 The program’s main objectives include supporting positive educational and occupational outcomes and focuses on linguistic complexity and skills of bilingual youth.
-In partnership with the Arab Community Center for Economic and Social Service (ACCESS), CLAP aims to increase the sense of belonging of students and develop confidence to navigate unfamiliar institutional environments.
+In partnership with the Arab Community Center for Economic and Social Service (ACCESS), LAP aims to increase the sense of belonging of students and develop confidence to navigate unfamiliar institutional environments.